Course Design for R&C

 In addition, each class session’s homework assignment and the quality of students’ participation in class learning activities are usually evaluated.
 The grades for these elements of the course motivate students to commit effort to them, and they provide the GSI with immediate assessments of how well students are doing with course material from day to day.

 One More Useful Assessment

-The course itself should be evaluated during the term: the effectiveness of teaching and learning activities, fairness of grading, resources students wish they had had earlier in the term, whether students are spending too much or too little time on the assignments, and so on.
+The course itself should be evaluated during the term: consider soliciting feedback about the effectiveness of teaching and learning activities, fairness of grading, resources students wish they had had earlier in the term, whether students are spending too much or too little time on the assignments, and so on.
 A formal midterm evaluation instrument takes some planning to design and implement, but it is well worth the time.
 Students provide valuable feedback on the teaching and learning that take place in the classroom.
 For more detailed information about running a midterm evaluation, see Conducting a Midterm Evaluation.

 What resources will you need in order to make your course succeed?
 What will students need to use?
 Resources include the readings, but also handouts, reference works, research exercises, sample student papers, announcements, and electronic or library reserves.
-If your course features a research assignment, will it be essential to assess the availability of key library or museum holdings for student use.
+If your course features a research assignment, it will be essential to assess the availability of key library or museum holdings for student use.